ThibaultBee/srtdroid/README.md

 As Android SRT Wrapper is a wrapper (obvioulsy) for API documentation refers to [SRT API documentation](https://github.com/Haivision/srt/blob/master/docs/API.md).
 You must create a [Srt object](https://github.com/ThibaultBee/SRTWrapper/blob/master/lib/src/main/java/com/github/thibaultbee/srtwrapper/Srt.kt) before calling any other API.
 It will load SRT, ssl and crypto libraries.

+### Read/write

+Srt send, sendMsg and sendMsg are called send().
+Alternatively, you can use OutputStream.
+Srt recv, recvdMsg are called recv().
+Alternatively, you can use InputStream.

 ## Permissions

 You need to add the INTERNET permission in your AndroidManifest.xml: